-1016.
-Junior Shooting Aid or Accessory - (SF253) - Any item the 4-Her makes which helps the shooter/hunter better perform their sport, examples: rifle sling, kneeling roll, arm guard, shotgun vest, target boxes, shooting stick, etc. Include your design, or plans you adapted, what the item is and used for.
+1016 Junior Shooting Aid or Accessory - (SF253) - Any item the 4-Her makes which helps the shooter/hunter better perform their sport, examples: rifle sling, kneeling roll, arm guard, shotgun vest, target boxes, shooting stick, etc. Include your design, or plans you adapted, what the item is and used for.

-1017.
-Senior Shooting Aid or Accessory - (SF253) - Any item the 4-Her makes which helps the shooter/hunter better perform their sport, examples: rifle sling, kneeling roll, arm guard, shotgun vest, target boxes, shooting stick, etc. Include your design, or plans you adapted, what the item is and used for.
+1017 Senior Shooting Aid or Accessory - (SF253) - Any item the 4-Her makes which helps the shooter/hunter better perform their sport, examples: rifle sling, kneeling roll, arm guard, shotgun vest, target boxes, shooting stick, etc. Include your design, or plans you adapted, what the item is and used for.

-1018.
-Junior Storage Case - (SF254) - Any item the 4-Her makes with the purpose to safely hold a firearm, bow, ammunition, and/or arrows.
+1018 Junior Storage Case - (SF254) - Any item the 4-Her makes with the purpose to safely hold a firearm, bow, ammunition, and/or arrows.
 Examples: soft sided shotgun case, quivers, firearm safe, include your design, or plans you adapted.
 Explain how the storage case is used.

-1019.
-Senior Storage Case - (SF254) - Any item the 4-Her makes with the purpose to safely hold a firearm, bow, ammunition, and/or arrows.
+1019 Senior Storage Case - (SF254) - Any item the 4-Her makes with the purpose to safely hold a firearm, bow, ammunition, and/or arrows.
 Examples: soft sided shotgun case, quivers, firearm safe, include your design, or plans you adapted.
 Explain how the storage case is used.

-1020.
-Junior Practice Game or Activity - (SF255) - Invent or adapt an activity to practice or teach a project skill.
+1020 Junior Practice Game or Activity - (SF255) - Invent or adapt an activity to practice or teach a project skill.
 Include pictures of youth playing the game, testimonials of 4-H members who played the game, what skill is being worked on, and directions for the game.
-Explain how you came up with the game or adapted it to fit the needs of your group members
+Explain how you came up with the game or adapted it to fit the needs of your group members project skill.

-1021.
-Senior Practice Game or Activity - (SF255) - Invent or adapt an activity to practice or teach a project skill.
 Include pictures of youth playing the game, testimonials of 4-H members who played the game, what skill is being worked on, and directions for the game.
 Explain how you came up with the game or adapted it to fit the needs of your group members